-The Virtual Server will allow you to open a single port.
+This will allow you to open a single port.
 If you would like to open a range of ports, refer to the next page.

-Name: Enter a Name for the rule or select an application from the drop-down menu.
-Select an Application Name and click << to populate the field.
+Name: Enter a Name for the rule or select an Application name from the drop-down menu.
+Select an Application name and click << to populate the Name field.

 IP Address: Enter the IP Address of the computer on your local network that you want to allow the incoming service to.
-If your computer is receiving an IP address automatically from the router (DHCP), you computer will be listed in the "Computer Name" drop-down menu.
-Select your computer and click <<.
+If your computer is receiving an IP address automatically from the router (DHCP), you computer will be listed in the Computer Name drop-down menu.
+Select your Computer Name and click <<.

-Private Port/ Enter the port(s) that you want to open in the fields

-Public Port: below Private Port and Public Port.
+Private Port/ Enter the port that you want to open next to Private Public Port: Port and Public Port.
 The private and public ports are usually the same.
 The public port is the port seen from the Internet side, and the private port is the port being used by the application on the computer within your local network.

-Protocol: Select TCP, UDP, or Both from the drop-down menu.
+Protocol Type: Select TCP, UDP, or Both from the drop-down menu.

 Schedule: The schedule of time when the Virtual Server Rule will be enabled.
-The schedule may be set to Always, which allows the service to always be enabled.
-You can create your own times in the Tools > Schedules section.
+The schedule may be set to Always, which will allow the particular service to always be enabled.
+You can create your own schedules in the Tools > Schedules section.

 Inbound Filter: Select Allow All (most common) or a created Inbound filter.
-You may create your own inbound filters in the Advanced > Inbound Filter page.
+You may create your own inbound filters from the Advanced > Inbound Filter page.